vamp-plugins/.github/profile/README.md

     requires only those feature types, there is no technical disadvantage to using this SDK.
-  * Hosts built with this SDK can load all Vamp plugins that use the same limited set of feature types, although only those plugins built with the same RT SDK will be real-time safe.
+  * Hosts built with this SDK can load all Vamp plugins that use the same limited set of feature types.
+Those built with the "original" SDK can be used but will not be real-time safe.